Podunk people: Culture

-Post-encounter history
+17th-century history

-English colonists entered the Connecticut River valley around 1631; it was inhabited by peoples they called the River Tribes.
+English colonists entered the Connecticut River valley around 1631.
+They called the local people the River Tribes.
 After the English began to settle in this area, the General Court reserved much of the land to the Podunk as their traditional territory.
 In the Winter of 1635, the Podunk kept alive the ill-prepared settlers at Hartford with their gifts of "malt, and acorns, and grains."
 During this time, the Podunk were governed by two sachems, Waginacut and Arramamet.

-Prior to the English-Narragansett war, the Podunk seemed to have had a peaceful relationship with colonists.
-Until about 1675 they lived in close proximity.
+Before the English-Narragansett war, the Podunk seemed to have had a peaceful relationship with colonists.
+Until about 1675 they lived nearby.
 However, the English restricted the Podunk in many ways.
 Smiths were not to work for the Podunk, and none but licensed traders were to buy their corn, beaver, venison, or timber.
 The English forbade any trade in arms, horses, dogs, or boats, or in "dangerous" supplies, such as cider or alcohol.

 The Podunk were forbidden to enter English houses or handle the weapons of the settlers, nor were they to bring their own guns into the towns.
 If found in the English colony at night, they were at risk of arrest by a guard, or of being shot if they had a conflict.
 The Podunk were not allowed to harbor outsiders in their villages.
 In 1653 the English ordered them to give up their arms to prove their loyalty.

 In 1657, a dispute between the Podunks and both the Mohegans and Tunxis surrounding the murder of a "Connecticut sagamore," seems to have led to the outbreak of a war against Uncas, sachem of the Mohegans, where the Podunks were aided by the Pocomtuc.

 In 1659, Thomas Burnham (1617–1688) purchased the tract of land now covered by the towns of South Windsor and East Hartford from Tantinomo.
 "Fort Hill" is probably the fort to which "one-eyed" Tantinomo withdrew at the time of his quarrel with chiefs Uncas and Sequassen in 1665, when the English unsuccessfully attempted arbitration between them.

-In 1675, the Podunks fought the United Colonies during King Philip's War.

-The Podunk suffered high rates of mortality from infectious endemic diseases carried by the colonists.
-Together with disruption caused by colonial pressures, their numbers dropped dramatically.
-By 1736, the remnants of the Podunk had amalgamated with others to form the Schaghticoke tribe.
-They disappeared from the historic record and are considered extinct as a tribe.

-In the early 21st century, the former Podunk land is included in the towns of East Hartford, East Windsor, South Windsor, Manchester, part of Ellington, Vernon, Bolton, Marlborough and Glastonbury.
-According to a late 19th-century history, the region north of the Hockanum River was generally known as Podunk in colonial times; that south of the river, as Hockanum.
+The Podunks briefly fought in the 1675–76 King Philip's War, in which most of their fighting men died.
+After Metacomet (Wampanoag), also known as King Philip, was killed, the surviving Podunk dispersed.
+Most merged into the Pequot, while others joined the Poquonoc, Suckiag, and Tunxis.
+English colonists claimed their former lands.